 I made one other mistake with my MG-1 and it caused me to lose the first seven shots on this roll of film.
 In pressing the shutter button, I stopped when I heard a faint click.
 It turns out that faint click was a mechanism that allowed the film to be advanced.
 I needed to push the button a little farther to actually fire the shutter.
 I stumbled across it by accident or I would have sent an entire unexposed roll to the developer.
-So lesson learned – two clicks takes the photograph.
+So lesson learned – two clicks make the photograph.

-Like so many of my old cameras, my MG-1 came to me with some issues.
+Like so many of my old cameras, my MG-1 arrived with issues.
 The light seals are sticky goo, so I wrapped the film door in electrical tape to avoid light leaks.
 And the rangefinder is misaligned, which I discovered early on when the rangefinder insisted that a subject across the street was only seven feet away.
 I just focused manually through this roll of film.
 Fortunately, Yashica Guy explains how to fix these and other common Electro 35 issues.
 And because of such excellent support on the Internet, I’ll correct these problems and try another roll in this camera again soon.

 Do you like old cameras?
 Then check out my entire collection.